miohtama/sphinxcontrib.contributors/README.rst

 `Sphinx <http://sphinx-doc.org/>`_ is a software development documentation tool written in `Python <http://python.org>`_.
-It is used by hundreds of proejcts, of some of which you can find on `readthedocs.org <http://readthedocs.org>`_.
+It is used by hundreds of projects, of some of which you can find on `readthedocs.org <http://readthedocs.org>`_.

-``sphinxcontrib.contributors`` Sphinx extension adds contributors sidebar box in your documentation. to show the Github authors of who wrote the documentation page.
+``sphinxcontrib.contributors`` Sphinx extension adds a sidebar box showing the contributors of the documentation.
+This information is sourced from Git commits and Github user profiles.

 .. image:: https://raw.github.com/miohtama/sphinxcontrib.contributors/master/docs/screenshot.png
     :width: 200

 Often writing open source software documentation is a thankless task.
-It is oversighted by many software developers.
+Providing documentation is oversighted by many software developers.
 People who write documentation do not get to be in limelight like rockstar developers do.
 The ``sphinxcontrib.contributors`` Sphinx extension encourages writing documentation by giving the face time and link love for the writers